ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 There are different meetings for different people and situations.
 However, for todos and tasks, find another meeting or way to communicate status - Kanban board, morning Slack messages, daily stand ups, etc. By focusing purely on status updates, you will miss the most important status of all - the person themselves.

 Not sure what to ask or how to go beyond status updates?
 Check out [this article on how to have honest and effective one-on-ones](https://getpocket.com/a/read/1818575162).
-Also, [here's a list of 101 questions to ask in 1-1 meetings](https://jasonevanish.com/2014/05/29/101-questions-to-ask-in-1-on-1s/).
-Additionally, check out the [resources I have listed below](#additional-resources).
+Additionally, check out the [resources listed below](#additional-resources).

 ## Don't let them turn into never-ending therapy sessions
 Problems will emerge.
 Challenges will arise.
 Frustrations will come to a head.
 Not all discussions will be about how awesome and exciting things (project, product, work environment, etc.) are.
 At times, people will have issues to discuss and as managers we need to A) listen and B) work with our colleague on how to address the issue.